gurnoorsinghmalhotra/gurnoorsinghmalhotra/README.md

 - 👋 Hi, I’m Gurnoor
-- 🌱 I’m currently learning to develop full stack apps using my ML knowledge.
+- 🌱 I’m currently a master's student learning to develop full stack apps using my ML knowledge.
 - 💞️ I’m looking to collaborate on - MLops, Training AI models and Reinforcement Learning Projects
 - 📫 How to reach me - gurnooraus075@gmail.com